 | Leverage | 400 times |

-(*) Trading in Bitcoin/USD (BTCUSDc) on Standard Cent accounts is conducted with a contract size of 0.01.
+(*) Bitcoin/U.S. Dollar (BTCUSDc) on Standard Cent accounts is traded with a contract size of 0.01.

-When trading Bitcoin CFDs on Exness, please note the following:
+When trading Bitcoin CFDs on Exness, please keep the following points in mind.

 When trading Bitcoin on Exness, you should be aware of its high volatility.
 Compared to the FX (foreign exchange) and stock markets, the cryptocurrency market is still developing and is characterized by significant price fluctuations.